only52hz/only52hz/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-My name is Nguyễn Tuấn Minh!
+My name is Tuấn Minh!
 I am passionate about technology, programming, and continuous learning.
 I enjoy exploring new ideas and building practical solutions to real-world problems.

 ## 📫 How to reach me: